segrax/Maniac.Mansion.Disassembly/Readme.md

 ## About

-Complete disassembly of scripts, with list of room objects and variables for both the demo and the retail release.
+Commented disassembly of game scripts, and spreadsheets including room objects and variables for both the demo and the retail release.

 ## Notes